List of Knowing Bros episodes: 2016

 In the table below, the blue numbers represent the lowest ratings and the red numbers represent the highest ratings.

 2017

 In the table below, the blue numbers represent the lowest ratings and the red numbers represent the highest ratings.

 2018

 In the table below, the blue numbers represent the lowest ratings and the red numbers represent the highest ratings.

 2019

 In the table below, the blue numbers represent the lowest ratings and the red numbers represent the highest ratings.

 2020

 In the table below, the blue numbers represent the lowest ratings and the red numbers represent the highest ratings.

 2021

 In the table below, the blue numbers represent the lowest ratings and the red numbers represent the highest ratings.

 2022

 In the table below, the blue numbers represent the lowest ratings and the red numbers represent the highest ratings.

 2023

 In the table below, the blue numbers represent the lowest ratings and the red numbers represent the highest ratings.

+2024

+In the table below, the blue numbers represent the lowest ratings and the red numbers represent the highest ratings.

+2025

+In the table below, the blue numbers represent the lowest ratings and the red numbers represent the highest ratings.